yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 These examples are just the beginning of what you can do with code agents.
 You can learn more about how to build code agents in the [smolagents documentation](https://huggingface.co/docs/smolagents).

-smolagents provides a lightweight framework for building code agents, with a core implementation of approximately 1,000 lines of code.
-The framework specializes in agents that write and execute Python code snippets, offering sandboxed execution for security.
+smolagents specializes in agents that write and execute Python code snippets, offering sandboxed execution for security.
 It supports both open-source and proprietary language models, making it adaptable to various development environments.

 ## Further Reading